Itinerant Ferromagnetism in SU(N)-Symmetric Fermi Gases at Finite Temperature: First Order Phase Transitions and Time-Reversal Symmetry: Numerical minimization method

 is reduced to the following four-dimensional integral:

 which is evaluated numerically.
-Using this result, besides the second order correction to the free energy we also compute and its derivatives with respect to the chemical potentials $\mu_{\alpha}$ ($\alpha=1,\ldots,N$), which are required to find the minimum.
+Using this result, besides the second order correction to the free energy, we also compute and its derivatives with respect to the chemical potentials $\mu_{\alpha}$ The latter are required to find the global minimu of the free-energy.

 In order to impose the constraint of constant total particle density in the BDMM, we consider the following generalization of the free energy: